The Stories Behind The Names

-This is our newest boat.
-It is a 2019 Lightweight Resolute 4+ made just for us in our beautiful blue!
+Girls In The Boat is a 2019 Lightweight Resolute 4+ made just for us in our beautiful blue!
 It is the first brand new boat we have ever owned!
-We are grateful to the 2017 and 2018 Teams who have donated and fundraised to purchase this boat.
+We are grateful to the 2017 and 2018 Teams who donated and fundraised to purchase this boat.

 Girls In The Boat is a play on words of the book The Boys In The Boat by Daniel James Brown.
 This is an excellent book on rowing which we highly recommend reading!
 It is also a true story of American grit in the 1930’s.
 Naming this boat Girls in The Boat will remind us of the grit and determination needed to be successful.

 The Founders Club is a 2013 King Super Lightweight 8+.
 It was a demo until we purchased it in the Fall of 2017.

 It is named The Founders Club to honor the 12 girls who began this club: Tori Abdalla, ’17, Cameron Cunningham, ’17, Leniza Dever, ’17, Jennifer Huha, ’17, Sophia Isaac, ’17, Isabella McKinnon, ’17, Nicolette McPharlin, ’18, Rebekah Pereira, ’18, Veronica Pereira, ’16, Grace Plass, ’17, Anna Schneider, ’19 and Elizabeth Weis, ’19.

 These are the girls who joined our first year in 2015 when we had very little resources.
 Despite our lack of resources, they stuck with it, got their friends to join and returned each year until they graduated.
 Their perseverance will always be remembered as the reason this club exists.

 The Alm1gh7y and The Lim17less

 The Alm1gh7y and The Lim17less are 2012 Swift Midweight doubles.
 These were a gift from the Class of 2017.
 They were painted our HGRC blue and they have won many medals!